openharmony/docs/en/application-dev/reference/apis/js-apis-bluetoothManager.md

 pairCredibleDevice(deviceId: string, transport: BluetoothTransport): Promise&lt;void&gt;

-Pairs a trusted remote device whose address is obtained in a non-Bluetooth scan mode (such as using NFC).
+Pairs a trusted device whose address is obtained in a non-Bluetooth scan mode (such as using NFC).
+This API uses a promise to return the result.

 **System API**: This is a system API.